selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

    .. figure:: ../images/manuscript_screenshots/study2/media/image7.png

-Next to identify the mutations of interest we move to the Lollipop and select the GBM dataset, as shown in screenshot 9.
+Next to identify the mutations of interest we move to the Lollipop tab (Single Cohort Genomics > Cohort Summary) and select the GBM dataset, as shown in [screenshot 8].

 .. container:: example-box